On an Information and Control Architecture for Future Electric Energy Systems: New Loops in Future Distribution Systems

 \section{New Loops in Future Distribution Systems}

 This section proposes several new control loops in future distribution systems.
 The large-scale penetration of DERs in distribution systems adds unprecedented operational complexity which may require the distribution systems to shift towards a microgrid-based architecture.
 This constitutes a move towards a less centralized and more distributed design and operation of distribution systems.
 Transportation electrification introduces interdependence among utilities, aggregators, and EVs and their charging stations.
-The increasing interdependency would in turn imply a more coupled control architecture where the temporal and spatial scale separation will need to be evaluated more adaptively.
+The increasing interdependency would in turn imply a more coupled information and control architecture where the temporal and spatial scale separation will need to be evaluated more adaptively.
 Grid edge intelligence (e.g., smart meters, and IoTs) enables customers to play a significant part in enhancing grid operation efficiency.
 Further, the heterogeneous nature of load and the decreasing amount of energy transactions over distribution lines motivate changes to the business models of utilities.
-The above aspects can be addressed by introducing some new control loops into future distribution systems.
+The above aspects can be addressed by introducing some new control loops in Figure \ref{fig:new_loops} into future distribution systems.
+As noted in Section \ref{Section1}, the inputs, outputs and purposes of the control loops are described, but the specific control methodologies to be used for their design, of which there are usually several, are left as topics for future research.